Hands up who’s taken an overnight flight in Economy?

 Have you tried the Bed Box or similar products?
 Have they been a help or hindrance to your travels?
 We’re happy to help you with your questions below

 Disclosures: We were provided with a Bed Box by Jet Kids for the purpose of conducting an honest review, we have not been paid for this and all opinions are our own.
-This site contains affiliate links to other products which may earn us a small commission, thank you.
+This site contains affiliate links to other products which may earn us a small commission if a qualifying purchase is made.
 Our full disclosure policy can be found here.

 © Our Globetrotters